cmccal04/artificial_intelligence/binary_tree/README.txt

               behavior tree.

 Overview:
-    The program begins by asking the user to set the golbal variables, including the battery level, cleaning mode, number of cleans, and if there is a dusty spot.
+    The program begins by asking the user to set the global variables, including the battery level, cleaning mode, number of cleans, and if there is a dusty spot.
     The program then asks the user how many times the main loop should be run.
     The main loop of the program begins with a notification of the battery level,